HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="nb_websites_with_floc_opt_out.png",
-  caption="Percentages of websites that opt out of FLoC cohort.", description="Bar chart showing the percentage of pages that opt out of FLoC cohorts, according to the rank of the website.
+  caption="Percentages of websites that opt out of FLoC cohorts.", description="Bar chart showing the percentage of pages that opt out of FLoC cohorts, according to the rank of the website.
 Of the top 1,000 sites 3.29% of desktop sites and 4.10% of mobile sites opt out, for the top 10,000 it's 1.10% and 1.26% respectively, for the top 100,000 it's 0.64% and 0.67%, for the top million it's 0.69% and 0.69%, for all it's 0.95% and 0.86%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=129384991&format=interactive", sheets_gid="637590731",